 The WCAG exist in order to help create a shared standard when it comes to web accessibility.
 Think of web accessibility as the destination, and the WCAG as one of the tools that can help get us closer to it.

 It’s important to understand that while the WCAG can be incredibly helpful for building an a11y foundation, they are not the finish line when it comes to accessibility.
 Like the name says, they are simply guidelines, and they will only help us make websites more accessible.

-The WCAG are organized around four, core principles that should be kept in mind when implementing any sort of accessibility feature:
+The WCAG are organized around four, core principles (POUR) that should be kept in mind when implementing any sort of accessibility feature:

 Perceivable: Users must be able to perceive the information or user interfaces being presented.
 For example, light text on a light background could be difficult for some users with a visual impairment to perceive.

 Operable: Users must be able to operate any user interfaces or navigation, and interfaces cannot require an interaction which the user cannot perform.
 A navigation bar with drop-down menus that only expand when a mouse cursor hovers over them, for example, would not be operable by keyboard users giving those menu items focus.

 Understandable: Users must be able to understand any information or user interface that is presented to them.
 For example, if a user tried submitting a form and received an error such as “Error 113: Bad data”, they wouldn’t be able to understand what the error actually means or how to fix whatever caused the error.

 Robust: Content must be accessible by current assistive technologies and other user agents, and must remain accessible as those technologies advance.